hpe-storage/python-hpedockerplugin/docs/FileServiceDesign.md

 ---

-## below are the default use cases and default behaviour with provided options
+## Below are the default use cases and default behaviour with provided options

 1. Create file share when only name of share is mentioned
 ```